-Data published by San Diego County every Thursday shows coronavirus case rates in individual cities and ZIP codes, painting a more detailed picture of which communities are being hit the hardest.
+Data published by San Diego County every Thursday showing coronavirus case rates in individual cities and ZIP codes paints a detailed picture of which communities are being hit the hardest.

 The interactive dashboard color codes neighborhoods and municipalities in accordance with the state's four-tier reopening blueprint.